Tommy Pham Preview, Player Props: Diamondbacks vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in MLB.

-- In his last appearance on Tuesday, the right-hander tossed 6 1/3 innings against the Cleveland Guardians, giving up four earned runs while surrendering six hits.
+- In his last appearance on Thursday against the Cleveland Guardians, the left-hander went two innings, allowing one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.